 left a program in HMIS for a non-permanent housing situation or a place not meant for human habitation within the 90 days preceding July 21, 2017.

 How many senior veterans must obtain housing to satisfy the first condition defined within Ordinance 18555, Section 4.B.2?
 Seventy-five percent of 422 is 317.
-Unless sooner lifted by expenditure of at least $24 million dollars, the requirement to spend at least 50 percent of VSHSL proceeds controlled by Section 4.B.2 will cease to operate once 317 homeless senior veterans obtain housing.
+Unless sooner lifted by expenditure of at least $24 million dollars, the requirement to spend at least 50 percent of VSHSL proceeds controlled by Section 4.B.2 will terminate once 317 homeless senior veterans obtain housing.

 What will constitute “obtaining housing” for an actively homeless senior veteran?

-DCHS will use the same systems and partners to identify senior veterans who obtain housing as DCHS uses to determine the number of homeless senior veterans.
+The same systems and partners will be used to identify senior veterans who obtain housing as are currently used to determine the number of homeless senior veterans.
 Senior veterans will be counted as housed if: